 What is involved in the staffing requirement?

-The three residents will provide weekend pharmacy coverage.
 Allen Hospital PGY1 residents will rotate every third weekend (one resident per weekend), generally an eight hour shift (0700-1530), also two evening shifts per three week cycle (1500-2130) and two assigned holidays (0700-1530).
 Community-Based PGY1 residents will provide weekend pharmacy coverage.
 Your schedule will be provided at the beginning of the program.

 How are the residents evaluated?

 What teaching opportunities are available?

 Pharmacy residents will participate in the University of Iowa College of Pharmacy's Pharmacy Educator Preparation Program for Residents (PEPPR) teaching certificate program.
 Allen Hospital (AH) maintains an affiliation with Allen College of Nursing and University of Iowa College of Pharmacy as a clinical teaching site for students.
 AH residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, and nurse practitioners.
 Opportunities for didactic teaching may be available within the College of Pharmacy or Allen College of Nursing.

 Are all of the residents from Iowa or Iowa schools of pharmacy?

 No, Allen Hospital considers all residency applicants and strives to obtain diversity in the educational backgrounds of the residents.
-However, residents must be a US citizen or permanent resident.
+However, Allen Pharmacy is not able to sponsor Visas.